HayleySummer/Qiskit_Hackathon_Europe/Proposal/Proposal.md

 - Demonstration of a quantum machine learning technique for reinforcement learning implemented in an accessible format within a game

-- Convolutional Neural Networks in combination with quantum mechanics are novel to this approach, as they were only applied to image recognition.
+- Provide an analysis of encoding the state of a complex game in a format suitable for use in current Quantum ML environments.

-- Explore the opportunities for mapping the state and actions of a complex game into the current Qiskit environment.
+- Convolutional Neural Networks in combination with quantum mechanics are novel to this approach where the game state and action space is large.

-- The proposal brings interest in the fields of quantum machine learning as we applied QCNNs, quantum algorithms because we used the Grover´s algorithm and in quantum games since we are making an AI to play against the user.
+- The proposal brings interest in the fields of quantum machine learning and in quantum games since we are making an AI to play against the user.

-- In the near-term we are trying to create a playable game with limited and reduced rules.
-This rules could be based on quantum or hybrid algorithms.
+- In the near-term we will create a playable game and associated Quantum ML Agent.

-- In the long-term we will be able to finish a complete game with at least the same amount of rules we have in the classical algorithm and with better performance and efficiency.
+- In the long-term the Quantum ML agent can be improved for better performance and efficiency.
+This work will also provide a starting point for others to advance the implemention of Quantum Machine Learning Agents using Reinforcement Learning.

 - Also the proposal shows an approach that can realistically implement a working prototype within the given time frame of 4 weeks.
 - (optional?) comparison of error rates, noise mitigation (in gates and measurement?)?